Weizilla/run-pace-alexa/README.md

-# Run Speed Alexa Skill
+# Run Pace Alexa Skill

 A Spring Boot Alexa skill for calculating your run pace